havah-project/smart-contract-examples/README.md

 ### hsp20-token

-This subproject contains the Java implementation for HSP-20 Token
+This subproject contains the Java implementation of HSP-20 Token

 ### hsp721-token

-This subproject contains the Java implementation for HSP-721 Token
+This subproject contains the Java implementation of HSP-721 Token

 ### hsp1155-token

-This subproject contains the Java implementation for HSP-1155 Token
+This subproject contains the Java implementation of HSP-1155 Token

 ### multisig-wallet

-This subproject contains the Java implementation for Multisignature Wallet
+This subproject contains the Java implementation of Multisignature Wallet

 ### simple dex

-This subprojects contains the Java implementation for simple DEX(Decentralized Exchanges).
+This subprojects contains the Java implementation of simple DEX(Decentralized Exchanges).
 We adopted the swap mechanism inspired by [Uniswap v1](https://hackmd.io/@HaydenAdams/HJ9jLsfTz).

 - dex/liquidity-pool
     - HSP20 Token-HSP20 Token or HSP20 Token-Native HVH pair pool contract.